carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 compiler does.
 To support that aim our initial, bare-bones JIT API will have just two functions:

-1. Handle addModule(Module &M) -- Make the given IR module available for execution.
+1. void addModule(std::unique_ptr<Module> M) -- Make the given IR module available for execution.
 2. Expected<JITSymbol> lookup() -- Search for pointers to
    symbols (functions or variables) that have been added to the JIT.